diehardcamel/diehardcamel/README.md

+### i hope you like jokes pls don't ruin my grade 🙏

 ### In the ancient halls of knowledge vast,
 ### Where numbers dance and theories cast,
 ### Two scholars stood, Prellberg and Lewis,